 It may not feel like exercise, but an afternoon of ice-fishing can burn around 1,250 calories.
 That’s like jogging or swimming for more than two hours!
 Swimming, of course, does NOT mix well with ice-fishing.
 Let’s leave that to the polar bears.

-Turns out it’s easy to get active and healthy by going ice-fishing.
-Here’s how it’s done:
+It turns out it’s easy to get active by going ice fishing.
+Here’s how:

 Walk for the win

 A brisk walk to an ice-fishing hole or hut burns about 400 calories per hour.
-If you’re pulling a sled laden with gear, delicious healthy snacks and a beer or two, that number can climb quickly.
+If you’re pulling a sled laden with gear, healthy snacks, and a beer or two, that number can climb quickly.
 Plus, who doesn’t enjoy some fresh winter air and frosty natural beauty?